The Most Underappreciated PS2 games, Part 3

 Gradius V is the perfect marriage between Treasure’s design philosophy and Konami’s classic shoot-em-up legacy.
 It finally solved Gradius’s longstanding design problems while introducing revolutionary controllable Options – your trailing ships could freeze in formation, rotate defensively around your craft, or aim in any direction.

 The weapon customization system, unlockable after beating the game once, provided endless strategic depth.
 Critics loved its visual spectacle and level design, but they warned about the punishing difficulty.
-This collaboration created the definitive Gradius experience – one so refined that returning to earlier entries feels impossible.
+This collaboration created the definitive Gradius experience, one so refined that returning to earlier entries feels impossible.

 Darkwatch (2005, High Moon Studios)

+Darkwatch is a criminally overlooked PS2 gem, a Wild West vampire shooter that deserved to be legendary.
 In 1876, outlaw Jericho Cross robs a mysterious train and unwittingly releases ancient vampire lord Lazarus Malkoth.
 After being bitten, Jericho begins to transform.
 Forced into service by Darkwatch, a secret society hunting supernatural threats, he faces a new mission: track down his creator.

-What made it special was morality-driven vampire powers—good choices unlocked “Silver Bullet,” evil paths granted “Blood Frenzy.”
+What made it special was morality-driven vampire powers: good choices unlocked “Silver Bullet,” evil paths granted “Blood Frenzy.”
 These powers are only activated at night, forcing players to choose day strategies without powers and night strategies to exploit abilities.
 In spite of its innovative Western-horror fusion, this gem got buried in crowded shooter markets.
 Pure injustice for gaming’s most unique vampire cowboy.

 Summoner 2 (2002, Volition)